Password bank

 6. Publish the discovered files in the processing set.

 7. The published documents are now available for review in the workspace.
-To view or image any encrypted native files, the password must remain in the Password Bank, otherwise you will see an error.
+To view or image any encrypted native files, the password must remain in the Password Bank, otherwise you will see an exception.

 1. Run publish on your discovered files.